hwracosta/Multithreaded-File-Uploader/README.md

 3. **Pause Upload:**
    - Press **Pause Upload** to temporarily halt the upload.
-   - The progress bar stops updating, and the status changes to "Upload Paused".
+   - The progress bar stops updating, and the resume button is now available.

 4. **Resume Upload:**
    - Press **Resume Upload** to continue the upload from where it paused.

 5. **Cancel Upload:**
    - Press **Cancel Upload** to terminate the upload process.
-   - The upload stops, and the status updates to "Upload Cancelled".
+   - The upload stops, and the metadata are deleted from the database

 Note:
 You can upload multiple files simultaneously.
-Each file will have its own progress bar and controls for managing its upload status.
+Each file will have its own progress bar and functions for managing its upload status.
 ---

 ## Documentation